Behind Mascot Rivalries - Marketing Strategy of Team Characters

 Mascot Management in the Social Media Era

 Mascots serve as crucial bridges between teams and local communities.
 Beyond game-day entertainment, mascots appear at hospital visits, school events, and local festivals, functioning as team ambassadors.
-Some mascots have developed distinct personalities through social media, with Tsubakuro's witty posts generating viral engagement.
+Some mascots have developed distinct personalities through their own media channels: Yakult's Tsubakuro has kept up a long-running blog, and his deadpan posts written entirely in hiragana are frequently picked up across social media.
 Mascot-themed merchandise including plush toys, stationery, and apparel generates steady revenue streams independent of game results.
 Teams increasingly leverage mascots for corporate partnerships, with mascots appearing in sponsor advertisements and promotional campaigns.
-The Philadelphia Phillies' Phillie Phanatic in MLB appears at over 600 events annually and is recognized as a mascot business pioneer.
+In MLB, the San Diego Chicken opened up the mascot business in 1974, and the Philadelphia Phillies' Phillie Phanatic, who debuted in 1978, is reported to make roughly 500 appearances a year on top of game duties, according to interviews with his performer.
 NPB mascots rival MLB in activity volume, with Japan's unique "yuru-chara" culture fusion driving distinctive evolution.

 Expanding into the Digital Realm

 NPB mascot business may expand further.
 International expansion through Asian mascot merchandise sales and overseas baseball event mascot dispatch is being considered.
 Digital technology evolution enables new fan experiences like AR mascot photo opportunities and metaverse mascot events.
 However, improving working conditions for mascot performers remains a challenge.
 Stadium performances in extreme heat are grueling with high heatstroke risk.
 Sustainable mascot business growth requires performer health management and improved compensation.
-SoftBank created 3D mascot avatars for experimental metaverse fan interactions during the pandemic period.
+During the pandemic, DeNA teamed up with KDDI in August 2020 to recreate its home stadium in a virtual space as "Virtual Hamasta," and SoftBank opened the "Virtual PayPay Dome" in May 2022, letting fans gather as avatars in new forms of remote spectating.

 Audience-Drawing Effects of Rivalry Staging

 Officially staging 'rivalries' between mascots adds narrative to interleague games and the Climax Series, establishing a method that strengthens attendance motivation.
-SoftBank's Harry Hawk and Lotte's Mar-kun conducted performance battles aligned with Pacific League matchups, with results announced on social media.
-These events reportedly extended pre-game event dwell time and increased food and beverage sales.
+The Pacific League officially runs exchange programs in which mascots and cheer squads visit opposing teams' ballparks to match the day's fixture, and SoftBank's Harry Hawk and Lotte's Mar-kun have shared the stage at each other's home stadiums on multiple occasions.
+Pre-game events featuring a rival team's mascot become an attraction in their own right, drawing spectators into the stands from the moment the gates open.
 In the Central League, Tsubakuro of Yakult and Doala of Chunichi performed 'guest appearances' at each other's home stadiums, drawing cheers even at away venues.
 Rivalry staging attracts interest not only in game outcomes but also entertainment, appealing to demographics typically uninterested in professional baseball.
 The design that converts inter-team competition into entertainment rather than hostility contributes to league-wide attendance figures.

 Collaboration Projects and Storytelling Strategy